Lareina2441/LLaVA-GI/README.md

 The dataset is here: https://huggingface.co/datasets/SimulaMet-HOST/Kvasir-VQA

-The checkpoints (merged with LoRA) are here https://huggingface.co/Lareina2441/LLaVA-GI (still uploading)
+The checkpoints (merged with LoRA) are here https://huggingface.co/Lareina2441/LLaVA-GI

 # LLaVA Model Training and Deployment